incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 In Active Record, objects carry both persistent data and behavior, which operates on that data.
 Rails ORM(object relational mapping) connects objects of an application to tables in a relational database management system.

-Spent few extra hours that night and finished the assignment.
+Spent few extra hours that night and finished the work.

 The next morning I felt tired and soon figured out I had forgotten my medication too, and I could not get them in that town.
-Just before submitting the project I was quickly reviewing the major functionalities, the ones I considered to be challenging, if at all are working as expected and soon found that the model accepts input with title as empty string, which shouldn't be the case, and I found few other minor issues just at a glance, and I was unaware and worried how many more may surface up.
+Just before submitting the project I was quickly reviewing the major functionalities, the ones I considered to be challenging, if at all are working as expected and soon found that the model accepts input with *title* as empty string, which shouldn't be the case, and I simply found few other minor issues just at a glance, and I was unaware and worried how many more may surface up.

 By then I was already regretting that I had relied too much on my gut.
 I then decided to create a safety-net for the RESTful API just like the check-list I thought of having for the backpack.